promaster-sdk/api-server/README.md

 ### Client REST API

 This repo has a reference implementation of a REST API that can serve the files recieved by the Publish API to front-end clients.
-How the clients call the API is [documented in full at the promaster documentation site](https://docs.promaster.se/client-rest-api).
+How the clients call the API is [documented at the promaster documentation site](https://docs.promaster.se/client-rest-api).

-> NOTE: This is only a reference implementation, you can write your own REST API that suits the need of your application.
+> NOTE: This is only a reference implementation, you can write your own Client API that suits the need of your application.
 For example you may need an authentication solution, or want to only serve parts of the data.

 The Koa middleware for the Client REST API can be embedded into your existing Koa application like this: